adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing-2.md

 # Developer Testing (2)

-## 1. Objective of writing test cases
+## 1. The objective of writing test cases
 - Verify things are working as `EXPECTED`

 ## 2. The bottom line